Get Approved for up to $35,000 in 3 minutes

 Depending on where you are living in Canada, the median net worth varies.
 While on average, median net worth is separated into age groups, it is also decided by location.
 Keep in mind though, these are not telling you what your net worth should be.
 Many people in the same age groups and various locations have a net worth that is much higher or lower than the median and the average.

-Province Median Net Worth
+ProvinceMedian Net Worth

-Newfoundland and Labrador $247,300
+Newfoundland and Labrador$333,500

 Net Worth and Retirement

-Another really common question is if your net worth affects your retirement.
-In short, it depends on how your net worth is distributed but having a high net worth isn’t going to negatively impact you.
-If most of your net worth is in your home, then likely the only way it would help you in retirement is to sell your home.
-If it is mostly in RRSPs and Investments, then you shouldn’t have to sell your home if you own, and just start living off of that as well as any other pensions or retirement savings that you may have.
-That being said, no matter what your net worth is, even if you have no asset, an employer sponsored pension plan isn’t included in this calculation.
+If it is mostly in RRSPs and Investments, then you shouldn’t have to sell your home if you own it, and just start living off of that as well as any other pensions or retirement savings that you may have.
+That being said, no matter what your net worth is, even if you have no assets, an employer-sponsored pension plan isn’t included in this calculation.

-Many Canadians wonder how much you should have in your net worth when it comes the time to retire.
-As mentioned above, there are retirement savings that aren’t included in this calculation.
-The average Canadian net worth when they hit retirement age is just over $500,000.
-Is this enough?
 Can this amount actually be used when you retire?
-What about two million.
+What about two million?
 In reality, either of these amounts could be enough depending on how the assets are distributed, how much is in retirement funds, and if you have an outside pension.
-The deciding factor is what your yearly expenses are, what age you are when you retire and how long you expect the money to last for.
+The deciding factor is what your yearly expenses are, what age you are when you retire and how long you expect the money to last.
 Ultimately, what matters is what you have set aside for retirement, not your total net worth.

 For example: Say your retirement fund holds $750,000.
 You no longer have a mortgage so you also have your house as an asset as needed for any reason.
 Your total yearly expenses come to around $40,000 per year.
 With these calculations, your retirement funds would last you 18 years and 8 months.
 However, if your yearly expenses are only $20,000 per year, this amount would last 37 years and 4 months.

 As you can see, the rough amount needed to retire depends on your financial situation.
 That being said, the total net worth didn’t even apply in this scenario.
 The only financial aspects we took into consideration were yearly expenses and retirement savings.
-This is because we assumed the house was being kept and the market value of the home wasn’t being accessed.
-That is always something that can be tapped into with home equity loans or just downsizing to avoid worrying about paying the money back.

-Ways to Increase your Net Worth
+Ways to Increase Your Net Worth

 Budgeting